pytest-dev/pytest-selenium/docs/user_guide.rst

 To run your automated tests, specify ``PhantomJS`` as your driver::

-  py.test --driver=PhantomJS
+  py.test --driver PhantomJS

 If PhantomJS is not on your path, use ``--driver-path`` to specify the location::

-  py.test --driver=PhantomJS --driver-path=/path/to/phantomjs
+  py.test --driver PhantomJS --driver-path /path/to/phantomjs

 For more information relating to PhantomJS, you may read its documentation `here <http://phantomjs.org/quick-start.html>`_.